Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

-William Ramsay was a close confidant of William Wallace.
-He signed the Declaration of Arbroath, the document that gave birth to what we now know as libertarian ideals.
+William Ramsay was a close confidant of the actual Braveheart, William Wallace.
+He signed the Declaration of Arbroath, the document that asserted popular soverignty in the face of tyrants, giving birth to the political movement libertarians continue to work for.
 He fought at Bannockburn and many other battles in the Scottish Highland Wars.
+This was a fight that lasted so long his son would secure the final victory.

-Decades later, his son Alexander Ramsay would finally secure Scottish Independence, after a brutal 8 year guerrilla campaign.
-This shadow war was conducted from a network of caves Alexander lived in with his most loyal brothers, who eventually overcame certain defeat and the life of outlaws to become masters of their own destiny.
+Alexander Ramsay would finally secure Scottish Independence, after a brutal 8 year guerrilla campaign, after over 40 years of fighting.
+This shadow war was conducted from a network of caves Alexander lived in, with his most loyal brothers, who eventually overcame certain defeat.
+Men of true grit willing to live the life of outlaws, for a chance to become masters of their own destiny or die in glory.

 My father’s name is also William Ramsey, and though he did not realize it in the 1960’s, his veins are filled with blood of these very warriors.
 When he graduated from college in 1966, as the Vietnam War was intensifying, his genetic memory expressed itself into his conciousness, and he made a life changing decision.

-While most young men were getting high and chasing girls, William Ramsey was compelled to join the Army.
+While most young men were getting high and chasing girls, William Ramsey was compelled to volunteer.

-Communism was as evil and for at least 8 centuries the men of our Clan have expressed an inability to witness tyranny without confronting it.
+Communism was evil, and for at least 8 centuries the men of our Clan have expressed an inability to witness tyranny without confronting it.

 There is a portion of men wired to put duty and honor above safety or wealth, and the Scots have them in large numbers.

-At the resulting physical, he was diagnosed with a heart murmur, and he was rejected for service.
+He took a physical exam, and was diagnosed with a heart murmur, and he was rejected for Army service.

 Most men would have felt any sense of duty satisfied, but a Ramsey is unlike most men.
 He subsequently went to the Navy office and was rejected there as well.

-My father found a third recruiter, who was happy to take him, and before the summer was over, he was in boot camp with the United States Marine Corps.
+- My father found a third recruiter, who saw a devil dog in the making, a man who does not quit.
+Before the summer was over, he was in boot camp, soon he would be a United States Marine.

 Years later, as I explored our Scottish/Norman heritage, I would learn that giving up is not in their DNA.